hjellek/grunt-map-generator/README.md

 # grunt-map-generator

-> Inject app details in RequireJS config
+> Grunt task for generating a map of files

 ## Getting Started
-This plugin requires Grunt `~0.4.5`
+This plugin requires Grunt `~0.4.4`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: